Why Do Musicians Wear and Take Out Their Earpieces?

 Stages are very loud places.
 Traditionally, musicians had monitors on stage (referred to as wedge monitors) which would give them the balance of sound that they want to hear.
-These are still very frequently used with musicians are not using IEMs.
+These are still very frequently used with musicians who are not using IEMs.

 In-ear monitors have become very popular in recent years because they have become cheaper, there is better awareness of hearing damage among musicians, and there is better awareness by sound engineers and musicians for how to use them on stage.